Here's How Writers Can be Ready for Disaster

 Have a power supply

-Last night there was an ice storm and I wasn't sure our power was going to stay on.
+When there was an ice storm my power was out for days.
 You can't exactly run your online business without electricity.
-When your laptop battery dies, you can move to your tablet or phone (like I am) but how will you power them when they die?
+When your laptop battery dies, you can move to your tablet or phone, but how will you power them when they die?

 I highly recommend getting a solar charger like the Everything Tech Gear Solar Charger.
-It is currently powering my keyboard and phone with no problems and I'm not tethered to a wall charger.
-I'm using clean power, too, so I'm loving it.
+It powers my phone with no problems.
+I'm using clean power, too, so I love it.

 Make things easier with a portable keyboard